British Rail Class 319: Accidents

-Future

 Conversion to bi-mode and tri-mode

 In December 2016, Arriva UK Trains subsidiary Northern and Porterbrook announced a plan to convert eight Class 319/4 electric multiple units to bi-mode units, to allow through working between electrified and non-electrified routes.
-These units, which were initially marketed as "Class 319 Flex" before being designated as Class 769 under TOPS, will use two diesel powered alternators fitted under each of the driving trailer vehicles, to power the traction motors through the train's existing DC bus.
+These units, which were initially marketed as "Class 319 Flex" before being designated as Class 769 under TOPS, use two diesel powered alternators fitted under each of the driving trailer vehicles, to power the traction motors through the train's existing DC bus.

-The modifications, which will be carried out by Brush, will enable units to operate on electrified and non-electrified routes, using both 25 kV AC overhead wires and 750 V DC third rail.
-Each generator set will consist of a MAN D2876 diesel engine driving an ABB alternator.
-The first units were expected to enter service with Northern by spring 2018, but were delayed until 2019, and now 2020 with new operator Northern Trains.
+The modifications, which were carried out by Brush, will enable units to operate on electrified and non-electrified routes, using both 25 kV AC overhead wires and 750 V DC third rail.
+Each generator set consists of a MAN D2876 diesel engine driving an ABB alternator.
+The first units were expected to enter service with Arriva Rail North by spring 2018, but were delayed until 2019.

+In July 2017, five units Class 769s were ordered by the Welsh Government for the Wales & Borders franchise, to enable Class 150 and Class 158 diesel multiple units to be released from service to undergo modifications to comply with PRM regulations, as well as allowing the company to increase its fleet capacity.
+Transport for Wales held an option for a further four, which they took up in November 2018.

+Transport for Wales' allocation of nine Class 769s were converted from five Class 319/0 and four Class 319/4 units, with the former being the ones ordered under Arriva Trains Wales and the latter being the optional extras selected by KeolisAmey Wales.
+The first unit, 769002, was delivered to Cardiff Canton depot in March 2019.
+The class 769 first entered service in November 2020.

+Transport for Wales Rail withdrew the last of its Class 769 fleet on 19 May 2023.

-Other planned operators of the Class 769 include Transport for Wales and Great Western Railway.
-Great Western Railway's units will retain their third-rail pickup shoes.
+Other planned operators of the Class 769 included Great Western Railway.
+Great Western Railway's units were planned to retain their third-rail pick-up shoes.

+The introduction of the Great Western Railway Tri-mode Class 769s was abandoned in December 2023.

 In December 2018, Rail Operations Group (ROG) ordered two Class 769s that were in the process of being developed by Brush Traction from redundant Class 319s.
 However unlike the Class 769s that remained as passenger trains, ROG's Orion High Speed Trains subsidiary intends to operate them as parcel carriers from London Liverpool Street to London Gateway.
 In February 2020, a further three were ordered to allow services to be introduced the Midlands to Scotland via the West Coast Main Line.
 A further five has since been ordered.
 Originally to be classified as Class 769/5s, they were reclassified as the Class 768 before first was completed.

 Two Class 319s, 319001 and 319382, have been converted to a Class 799.
 They will run on hydrogen on non-electrified routes whilst retaining the existing 25 kV AC and 750 V DC equipment for electrified routes.